jorgechavezpalomino/weather/README.md

 # WeatherGo

-WeatherPage is a web application for querying temperature, humidity and weather at a specific coordinate using an external weather API.
+WeatherGo is a web application for querying temperature, humidity and weather at a specific coordinate using an external weather API.
 It features user authentication.

 ## Features